Serbs of Sarajevo

+The Serbs of Sarajevo or Sarajevo Serbs, are one of traditional ethnic communities living in Sarajevo, capital and the largest city of Bosnia and Herzegovina.

 History

 World War I

-After the assassination of Archduke Franz Ferdinand of Austria and Sophie, Duchess of Hohenberg, Anti-Serb rioting took place in Sarajevo on 28 and 29 June 1914, incited by Austro-Hungarian authorities.
-Two Serbs, Pero Prijavić and Nikola Nožičić, died some days later as a result of the injuries they sustained after they were beaten and a total of fifty people were treated at Sarajevo hospitals following the two-day rioting.
-Whole stocks of goods as well as monies from Serb shops and homes were gone due to the plundering.
-The devastation left a profound impact on Serb-owned business and industry given the minority Sarajevo Serb population's prominence in those areas.
+After the assassination of Archduke Franz Ferdinand of Austria, Anti-Serb rioting took place in Sarajevo on 28 and 29 June 1914, incited by Austro-Hungarian authorities.
+Two Serbs died and a total of fifty people were injured following the two-day rioting.
+Widespread looting emptied Serb-owned shops, homes, and warehouses of all goods and cash.
+The destruction dealt a devastating blow to Serb business and industry in Sarajevo, where, despite being a minority, Serbs had traditionally played a prominent role in trade, crafts, and manufacturing.

 World War II

-During WWII, Serbs living in the Independent State of Croatia (NDH), a German-installed puppet state, were subjected to genocide by the Croatian fascist Ustaše regime.
+During World War II, Serbs living in the Independent State of Croatia, an Italian-German installed puppet state governed by the Croatian fascist Ustaše regime, were subjected to genocide.
 In the summer of 1941, Ustaše militia periodically interned and executed groups of Sarajevo Serbs.
-In August 1941, they arrested about one hundred Serbs suspected of ties to the resistance armies, mostly church officials and members of the intelligentsia, and executed them or deported them to concentration camps.
-The Ustaše killed at least 323 people in the Villa Luburić, a slaughter house and place for torturing and imprisoning Serbs, Jews and political dissidents.
+In August 1941, they arrested about one hundred Serbs suspected of ties to the resistance movements, mostly church officials and members of the intelligentsia, executing or deporting them to concentration camps.
+The Ustaše killed at least 323 people in the Villa Luburić, a slaughter house and place for torturing and imprisoning Serbs, Jews, and political dissidents.

-Bosnian war
+Bosnian War

-On 1 March 1992, a Bosnian Serb wedding procession in Sarajevo's Baščaršija quarters was attacked, resulting in the shooting death of the father of the groom, Nikola Gardović, and the wounding of a Serbian Orthodox priest.
-The attack took place on the last day of a controversial referendum on Bosnia and Herzegovina's independence from Yugoslavia, in the early stages of the breakup of Yugoslavia and the Yugoslav Wars.
+The first fatality of the Bosnian War is widely considered to be Nikola Gardović, an ethnic Serb from Sarajevo and the father of the groom, who was killed on 1 March 1992 when a Serb wedding procession in Sarajevo’s Baščaršija neighborhood was fired upon, with a Serbian Orthodox priest also wounded.
+The attack took place on the last day of a controversial referendum on Bosnia and Herzegovina's independence from Yugoslavia.
 Gardović, an ethnic Serb, is often regarded as the first casualty of the Bosnian war.

-During the siege of Sarajevo, Bosniak paramilitary leader Mušan Topalović and his forces abducted and killed mostly Serbs living in and around Sarajevo before Bosnian police killed Topalović in October 1993.
-A pit on the outskirts of the city was used as an execution site and a mass grave for Serbs who were rounded up, beaten and killed, sometimes by having their throats slit and decapitated.
-The total number of victims killed is not known, with estimates ranging from a few dozen to some hundreds.
-The actions of paramilitary units led many thousands of Serbs to flee the city, particularly in the summer of 1992.
-By war's end, the number of Serbs in Sarajevo was estimated to be in the low tens of thousands, fewer than 20% of those who had lived in the city in 1991.

-After the signing of the Dayton accords, a mass exodus of Sarajevo Serbs took place in early 1996 numbering an estimated 62,000.